 4. Social and Emotional Skills

-Toys that encourage social interaction, such as pretend play and dolls, can help children develop social and emotional skills.
+Toys that encourage social interaction, such as pretend play games and dolls, can help children develop social and emotional skills.

-Best Toys for 2 Year Olds
+Best Toys for 2-Year-Olds

 1. Building Blocks

-2. Fitting Toys
+2. Stacking Toys

 3. Interactive Books